 - Helpful in predicting the future dividend growth rate of a company

-Methods to Calculate Dividend Growth Rate in Excel
+How to Calculate Dividend Growth Rate in Excel: 2 Methods

 In our today’s dataset, yearly Dividend Per Share (DPS) for the top 10 companies in the U.S. are given from 2013 to 2022.
 Therefore, we have to calculate the dividend growth rate in Excel.